sozalpasan1/scoobydoogame/README.md

 # THIS PART A LIL COMPLEX, SO PAY ATTENTION

-Look at your MAIN projects page, the on you get to from clicking on your pfp in the top right.
+Look at your MAIN projects page, the one you get to from clicking on your pfp in the top right.

 There should be a thumbnail (not accurate of what the acc project looks like)